 So what can companies do to keep employee retention levels high?
 At Business Cover Expert, we’ve put together a guide that might help you hire and retain loyal staff and avoid employee absenteeism.

 1) Encourage a healthy environment

-Keep the office properly ventilated, well-lit and at comfortable temperatures to keep staff happy.
+In order to create a healthy environment, you can keep the office properly ventilated, well-lit and at comfortable temperatures to keep staff happy.
 In addition to this, offer free healthy snacks, cycle or walk to work schemes or gym memberships.
 You can also encourage staff to take holidays to prevent stress, create company sports teams or offer free health checks every year.
 Encouraging staff members to be healthy demonstrates you’re showing an interest in their happiness and helps lead to a more productive, and present, team.